Get insider access

 Sennheiser MOMENTUM 4 Wireless

 The Focal Bathys Wireless and Sennheiser MOMENTUM 4 Wireless share similar aptX codec compatibilities, USB-C, and analog listening capabilities.
 By default, the Sennheiser have more rumble in the low end and a more accurate treble response.
 Plus, they have a significantly better battery life.
-The Focal have better noise isolation, a sound that follows our target curve more closely, and their mic handles noise better than the Sennheiser.
+The Focal have similar noise isolation, a sound that follows our target curve more closely, and their mic handles noise better than the Sennheiser.
 The Focal also yield a more predictable sound than the Sennheiser between multiple wears.
 Both headphones have comprehensive apps for adjusting EQ and ANC levels.
 A deciding difference for many consumers is that the Sennheiser are priced in a lower bracket, while the Focal sit in a higher price tier.

 Focal Celestee